rust-lang/book/src/ch05-00-structs.md

 expressed anywhere in our program itself.
 It would be more readable and more manageable to group length and width together.

 We’ve already discussed one way we might do that in Chapter 3: tuples.
-Here’s a version of our program which uses tuples:
+Listing 5-3 has a version of our program which uses tuples:

 <span class="filename">Filename: src/main.rs</span>